 All full-time University of Jamestown undergraduate students are encouraged to live on campus.
-Students wishing to live off of campus or opt out of the meal plan will have their total institutional scholarship package prorated.
-Proration calculations can be reviewed with the Office of Financial Aid.
+Students wishing to live off campus or opt out of the meal plan will have their total institutional scholarship package prorated.
+Proration calculations can be reviewed with the Office of Student Affairs.
 Students must submit the Campus Room and Board Scholarship Proration Application to the Vice President for Student Affairs for approval.

-All students on the campus meal plan eat their meals in the Knight Hall dining in Westminster Hall.
-The Jimmie Java Hut and Knight & Day Coffee House accept Jimmie Bucks as well.
+All students on the campus meal plan eat their meals in the Knight Hall dining center in Westminster Hall.
+Caribou Coffee and Knight & Day Coffee House accept Jimmie Bucks as well.